MicrosoftDocs/office-developer-lync-evergreen-docs/docs/desktop/shareable-meeting-content.md

 To learn about sharing a desktop, monitor, or program, see [Core concepts: Desktop, application, and display sharing in Lync SDK](core-concepts-desktop-application-and-display-sharing-in-lync-sdk.md).

 Microsoft Lync 2013 SDK exposes a set of classes in the [Microsoft.Lync.Model.Conversation.Sharing](https://msdn.microsoft.com/library/jj274504\(v=office.15\)) namespace that let you create and manage the content sharing stages of multiple conversations from a single custom application.
-This feature is useful in many scenarios, especially where you are required to create a simplified content sharing UI for people who are not familiar with the Lync 2013 conversation window UI.
+This feature is useful in many scenarios, especially where you're required to create a simplified content sharing UI for people who are not familiar with the Lync 2013 conversation window UI.

 ## See also